activefires-va19/visualization/README.md

-# Active Fire Monitoring Visualization
+# Active Fires Monitoring - Visualization

 This project was made for the exam of course "Visual Analytics" for the Sapienza's master degree "Engineering in Computer Science".